h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 > replies, as a replacement for the Identifier field.
 The RADIUS server can detect a duplicate request if it receives
 > the same Token value for two packets on a particular connection.
 >
+> All values are possible for the Token field.
+Implementations MUST treat the Token as an opaque blob when comparing Token values.
+>
 > Further requirements are given below in [](#sending-packets) for sending packets, and in [](#receiving-packets) for receiving packets.

 Reserved-2